AlexEidt/Word-Separator/README.md

 ## Theory

 In order for an algorithm to be able to break apart strings of words with no spaces, it will need some way of knowing how "valid" certain words are.
-To this, we'll first need to acquire a large text sample in the language of the string we'd like to break apart.
+To do this, we'll first need to acquire a large text sample in the language of the string we'd like to break apart.
 In this case that would be English.
 With this large text sample, we will split by white space (' ') to create a list of words.
 We'll standardize the data by making everything lowercase and removing all punctuation.
 Using this, we'll gather some important data from the words.

 * We'll keep track of the length of words.
 We'll count how many times words of a certain length appear.
 * We'll keep track of the number of times a certain letter is the first letter of a word, and the number of times letters are the last letter of a word.